smartkms/KM-KnowledgeManager/README.md

   *INFO:     127.0.0.1:56180 - "POST /KM/push HTTP/1.1" 200 OK*

   You can add your own JSON files that folow the same format and   name (exampleX.json), currently there are only 3 provided from   the Collector.

-## Usage
-### Database package
-The only methods for external use from database package are those defined and documented in db_service.
-All the other are for **internal use** only.

-Check `demo.py` to see examples of usage.